evokateur/kindle-cloud-reader-wrapper/README.md

 This code can be easily modified to create PWAs for other web sites, such as [Yahoo!
 Mail](https://github.com/evokateur/kindle-cloud-reader-wrapper/tree/yahoo-mail) or [YouTube](https://github.com/evokateur/kindle-cloud-reader-wrapper/tree/youtube).

----

-## Disclaimer

-This project is an unofficial wrapper around the Kindle Cloud Reader provided by Amazon.
-It is intended for personal use only to enable a native desktop experience on older machines that can no longer run the official Kindle Reader app.

-This project is not affiliated with, endorsed by, or connected to Amazon.com, Inc. or any of its subsidiaries.
-All trademarks and copyrights related to Kindle, Amazon, and their associated services belong to their respective owners.

-No content is stored, modified, or redistributed by this application — it merely opens the [official web application](https://read.amazon.com) inside a standalone Electron window.

-If you are an Amazon representative and have concerns about this repository, please open an issue or contact the maintainer directly.

----

-## License

-This project is licensed under the [MIT License](https://mit-license.org/).
-This license applies only to the code in this repository, not to any content or service provided by Amazon.

----

 ## Credits